TaggrNetwork/Taggr/docs/WHITEPAPER.md

 ## DAO Neuron

-$name DAO is voting on NNS proposals with the neuron [$neuron_id](http://dashboard.internetcomputer.org/neuron/$neuron_id).
+$name DAO is voting on all NNS proposals with the neuron [$neuron_id](http://dashboard.internetcomputer.org/neuron/$neuron_id) without following anyone.

-The voting result on each proposal is weighted by karma.
-The neuron is controlled by the main canister via the hot-key mechanism.
+### Decentralization of the neuron
-Neuron's controller is the principal `uduew-qycai-baeaq-caiba-eaqca-ibaea-qcaib-aeaqc-aibae-aqcai-bae` which has no known secret key.
+Neuron's controller is a principal that has no known secret key.
+The main canister votes with the DAO neuron via the hot-key mechanism.
-The neuron is also not following anyone on the neuron management topic.
+The neuron does not follow anyone on the neuron management topic.
 $name canister implements the method `get_neuron_info` which fetches the neuron's info proving the statements above:

     dfx canister --network ic call $canister_id get_neuron_info

+### Voting

+Currently, the proposals with topics "Governance", "Replica Version Management" and "SNS & Community Fund" are displayed as posts with polls.
+$name canister automatically votes on these proposals after exactly 3 days with the poll result weighted by the square root of each voter's karma.

+All proposals with different topics are autoamtically rejected.
+As a named neuron, $name DAO commits to the following:

+1. We will attract voters to other topics over time.
+2. If the automated rejection of certain topics by the DAO neuron starts to be harmful to the #IC, we will find an appropriate followee on these topics or we start voting ourselves.

 ## Code and the Bug Bounty Program